6 Best Corporate Retreat Venues in Lake Tahoe for 2026

 12 miles from Truckee (TKF) / 20 miles from Reno-Tahoe International Airport

-Located in the scenic Sierra Nevada mountains, Hyatt Regency Lake Tahoe Resort, Spa and Casino is designed for team gatherings, offering spacious rooms, upscale suites, and private waterfront cottages with views of North Lake Tahoe.
+Located in the Sierra Nevada mountains, Hyatt Regency Lake Tahoe Resort, Spa and Casino is designed for team gatherings, presenting spacious rooms, upscale suites, and private waterfront cottages with views of North Lake Tahoe.

 Its amenities set the tone for a relaxing retreat, from the on-site spa and 24/7 StayFit center to the popular casino.
-For dining, Osteria Sierra serves Northern Italian dishes made with locally sourced ingredients, while Pier 111 Bar offers craft cocktails against the lake backdrop.
+For dining, Osteria Sierra serves Northern Italian dishes, while Pier 111 Bar offers craft cocktails against the lake backdrop.

 Property Amenities: